Ultrasonic welding machine with sonotrode above a metal fixture

 The complete ultrasonic welding system consists of various components.
 The active components generate the vibrations, transfer them, and apply them into the weld joints.
 The passive components absorb the resulting forces, hold the parts in position, and particularly support the weld joint point at which the components are joined together.

-Process technology: The principle of energy focusing
+The principle of energy focusing

 In order to melt the component with precision, the vibration energy must be made to converge on one point.
 This is called energy focusing.
 This specific point is where the heat development is strongest and melting occurs – for a defined weld process with low energy consumption.